csharpseattle/Kidnapped-Vehicle-Project/README.md

 ## Particle Filter Implementation
 ### Inititalization
 I chose to use 50 particles in my implementation.
-I found that I could go as low as 10 particles and still localize successfully. `particle_filter.cpp:27`
+I found that I could go as low as 10 particles and still localize successfully.
+Lower particles counts gave me higher error rates. `particle_filter.cpp:27`

 All particles are initialized across a normal distribution with standard deviations provided to the `init()` function.
 To generate the normal distribution `default_random_engine` and `normal_distribution` defined in the c++ `<random>` header.
 A vector of weights is also maintained.
 All weights are initialized to 1.  `particle_filter.cpp:33-69`